-Elementary Modern Greek for beginners or for those with very little knowledge of the language.
-The primary aim of this course is to enable students: a) to communicate in the language and handle basic daily life situations; b) to read in the language; c) to acquire daily vocabulary and basic grammatical structures and d) to write simple letters and brief notes.
+Elementary Modern Greek for beginners with a background in Ancient Greek or students of Greek descent with some knowledge of the language.
+The primary aim of this course is to enable students: a) to communicate in the language and handle basic daily life situations; b) to read in the language; c) to acquire daily vocabulary and basic grammatical structures, and d) to write simple letters and brief notes.